 The Oyster Bay Nation occupied the area to the east of the Jordan River, on the north side of the River Derwent, with their territory encompassing around 7800 square km.
 The Nation consisted of ten bands with an estimated total population of between 700-800 people, making it the largest Nation in Tasmania (Ryan 2012:17).
-Of the ten clans that comprised the Oyster Bay Nation, it is the Moomairremener that probably occupied the land in the vicinity of Bridgewater.
+Of the ten clans that comprised the Oyster Bay Nation, it is the Moomairremener that probably occupied the land in the vicinity of Bridgewater, on the north side of the River Derwent.